AIDASoft/podio/doc/frame.md

 For putting in parameters the basic principle is very similar, with the major difference being, that for *trivial* types `getParameter` will actually return by value.

-For all use cases there is some `enable_if` machinery in place to ensure that only valid collections and valid parameter types can actually be used.
+For all use cases there is a concept requirement to ensure that only valid collections and valid parameter types can actually be used.
-These checks also make sure that it is impossible to put in collections without handing over ownership to the `Frame`.
+Additional checks also make sure that it is impossible to put in collections without handing over ownership to the `Frame`.

 ### Usage examples for collection data
 These are a few very basic usage examples that highlight the main functionality (and potential pitfalls).